twigphp/Twig/doc/filters/merge.rst

 .. tip::

-    If you want to ensure that some values are defined in an array (by given default values), reverse the two elements in the call:
+    If you want to ensure that some values are defined in a mapping (by given default values), reverse the two elements in the call:

     .. code-block:: twig